Debt bondage: From the 19th century

-Poor Uighur peasants gave their own women as collateral to Sindhi Hindu bankers from Shikarpur when taking out loans since they were too poor to pay in anything else.
-The Sindhi Hindus used the Uighur women as concubines, this was accepted since Chinese officials in Xinjiang took Uighur Muslim women as concubines, unlike Russian officials in Russian Central Asia, where the Sindhi Hindu merchants did not marry local women.

 Chinese-Moro mestizo historian Samuel Kong Tan wrote that on his home island of Siasi, the native Moro Muslims and Chinese had good relations.
 The Chinese sold guns to the Moros in exchange for marine products like shark fins, shells and pearls.
 The native Moros also took out loans from the Chinese creditors and with the Moros putting their women and guns up as collateral for the debts.

 Moro Muslim parents from Cotabato in mainland Mindanao sold their children and slaves to Chinese merchants so the Chinese could later sell them in the Sulu Sultanate after Cotabato was hit by famine and smallpox in 1872.
 Jesuits stepped in by buying the children from the Chinese.

 The Cotabato-based Jesuit mission lasted from 1862 until Spanish rule in Cotabato ended and during famine and disease epidemics they bought children from Muslim parents themselves or from Chinese merchants who had bought the children from the Muslim parents and placed them into a "ransomed slave children" orphanage.
 The Muslim datus sold their child slaves to the Jesuits during the famine in 1872.
 Thomas M. McKenna reported that he was told by Datu Adil that Moro Maguidanaons would send their slaves to schools instead of their own children in Cotabato when the Americans opened up schools so these slaves later became bureaucrats and teachers for the Magindanaons.
 In South Sulawesi in the Dutch East Indies, elite Toraja would also not send their own children to school and instead send their slaves.